samsonovss/ESPHome-Treadmill-FTMS/README.md

 - Build a web interface for control without Home Assistant.

 ## Changelog
+- April 12, 2025: Added full FTMS support for Kinomap on iOS using shortened UUIDs.
 - April 9, 2025: Initial FTMS support added for Kinomap (Android), FitShow, and Kinni.

 ## Authors